THSLMIT/WATZFirmware/README.md

-WATZ - GPS Library
+WATZ Firmware
 ==================

 <p>
-Specialized GPS Library and Utilities for WATZ Smartwatch and Docking Station System.<br />
+Arduino firmware developed for the WATZ Smartwatch and Docking Station System.<br />
 Developed by the Tenafly High School Lemelson-MIT InvenTeam.
 </p>